 A new version of the IDE is available via the update site and as zero installation download.
-When I started recording the 7th part for the Programming the Atari XL/XE video tutorial I found that the graphics editor and hex editor are not as usable as they should be.
+When I started recording the 7th part of the Programming the Atari XL/XE video tutorial, I found that the graphics editor and hex editor were not as usable as they should be.
 So I decided to implement some improvements and fixes first.
-At the same time quite a number of Mac OS X users reported issues with installing Java 1.7 on their machines, making it difficult for them to use WUDSN IDE.
-Hence I invested quite some time in reworking the code, so it runs properly also with "good old" Java 1.6.
+At the same time, several OS X users reported issues with installing Java 1.7 on their machines, making it difficult for them to use WUDSN IDE.
+Hence I invested quite some time in reworking the code to run appropriately with "good old" Java 1.6.

 - Improved handling of relative file paths in source and binary includes.

 - Zero installation download now uses Eclipse 4.3.2.
-You can of course keep on using Eclipse 4.3.1 in case you already have it installed.
+Of course, you can keep using Eclipse 4.3.1 if you already have it installed.

 - All buttons now have icons with tooltips.

-- Enabling of input fields and change detection is consistent now.
+- Enabling input fields and change detection is consistent now.

-- Toggling the "Shrink" and "Zoom" buttons updates image size correctly now.
+- Toggling the "Shrink" and "Zoom" buttons updates the image size correctly now.

 - Line numbers have been added in the script editor.

 - The line with the cursor is highlighted in the script editor.